 Another possible solution is to spray a disinfectant like Lysol into the ventilation system or have your car treated with ozone or other similar system.
 However, this process does not affect any dust, pollen and other contaminants that have accumulated on the evaporator.
 While it may disinfect any mold, mildew and bacteria, the results are usually short term.

 Last but not least, you can have your system treated by the dealership.
 They will use Klima-Cleaner or a similar product and may charge $150 and higher for this service.
 This is the most effective solution but it can be expensive.

 As we found, the best solution is to have the dealership treat your air conditioning system for you.
 However, it's quite expensive.
 If you are a do-it-yourself-er, you can use the same product they use.
-Applying Klima-Cleaner Professional effectively disinfects mold, mildew and bacteria on the evaporator core.
-It also applies a thin layer of protectant that has been proven in laboratory tests which makes the growth of contaminants more difficult so the results are long lasting.
+Applying Klima-Cleaner Professional effectively washes the evaporator core and the evaporator box that it's housed in removing any odor causing agents.
 Klima-Cleaners effective foam solution emulsifies the debris build up on the evaporator core so it's cleaner and will run more efficiently.

 For those who are highly sensitive to chemicals, rest assured that Klima-Cleaner is a water- and salt-based cleaner so chances of any skin reaction is extremely minimal.